nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Example Usage

-The following section present an example of how the deadline command can be used
+The following section present an example of how the deadline command can be used.

 ##### Scenario 1: Setting a deadline for a personal event